dr-guangtou/daily_astroph/2020/astroph-2011.md

 ### Nov 12

 - [Neural networks as optimal estimators to marginalize over baryonic effects](https://arxiv.org/abs/2011.05992)
+    - **Relevant**
+    - We show that neural networks can 1) extract the maximum available cosmological information, 2) marginalize over baryonic effects, and 3) extract cosmological information that is buried in the regime dominated by baryonic physics.
+    - We also show that neural networks learn the priors of the data they are trained on

 - [TDCOSMO VI: Distance Measurements in Time-delay Cosmography under the Mass-sheet transformation](https://arxiv.org/abs/2011.06002)
+    - A current potential limitation of time delay distance measurements is the "mass-sheet transformation" (MST) which leaves the lensed imaging unchanged but changes the distance measurements and the derived value of H0
+    - We show that the mass sheet degeneracy can be broken without relying on a specific cosmological model by combining lensing with relative distance indicators such as supernovae type Ia and baryon acoustic oscillations, which constrain the shape of the expansion history and hence Ds/Dds

 - [BeyondPlanck II.
 CMB map-making through Gibbs sampling](https://arxiv.org/abs/2011.06024)
+    - Gibbs sampling breaks the computationally heavy destriping problem into two separate steps; noise filtering and map binning
+    - The conceptual advantages of the Gibbs sampling approach lies in statistically well-defined error propagation and systematic error correction, and this methodology forms the conceptual basis for the map-making algorithm employed in the BeyondPlanck framework

 - [Consistency of cosmic shear analyses in harmonic and real space](https://arxiv.org/abs/2011.06469)
+    - We analyze DES-Y3 mock catalogs from Gaussian simulations with a fast and accurate importance sampling pipeline.
+We show that the methodology for determining matching scale cuts in harmonic and real space is the key factor that contributes to the scatter between constraints derived from the two statistics.
+    - We find that, given DES-Y3 characteristics and proposed cuts, these uncertainties affect the two statistics similarly; the differential biases are below a third of the statistical uncertainty, with the largest biases arising from intrinsic alignment and baryonic feedback.

 - [Cosmological simulation in tides: power spectrum and halo shape responses, and shape assembly bias](https://arxiv.org/abs/2011.06584)